OpenSTREAM-solvers/openstream/_sources/Guides/tutorials.rst.txt

 Ready to get hands-on with **OpenSTREAM**?
 These tutorials walk you through everything from basic functionality to advanced simulation features—step by step.

-Each tutorial is provided as a MATLAB LiveScript in the ``tutorials`` folder, so you can run and modify them directly.
+Each tutorial is provided as a MATLAB LiveScript in the OpenSTREAM ``tutorials`` folder, so you can run and modify them directly.
 Completed versions are also available below as HTML documents for quick reference.

 .. raw:: html